gjeschke/MMMx/docs/source/flex_RNA.rst

     *   the file name is optional, full distributions can be used
     *   if a full distribution is provided, ``rmean`` and ``rstd`` can be skipped
     *   distance distribution restraints are always treated as full distribution, if only ``rmean`` and ``rstd`` are provided, the distance is computed
-	*   test of distance distribution restraints is done with full models and based on the overlap metric
+    *   test of distance distribution restraints is done with completed models and based on the overlap metric

 ``expand``
 ---------------------------------